nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 - push messages to queues & topics
 - ...

 When executing multiple side-effects you should carefully consider the order and transactionality of those effects.
-A relational database can guarantee you an [all-or-nothing transaction](https://en.wikipedia.org/wiki/Atomic_commit) but most other side-effects cannot.
+A relational database can guarantee you an <a href="https://en.wikipedia.org/wiki/Atomic_commit" target="_blank">all-or-nothing transaction</a> but most other side-effects cannot.

 I often end up asking the question; _"How bad is it if this fails?"_